kathryndepalma/kathryndepalma/Portfolio/README.md

 <br>
 <br>The Innovation and Entrepreneurship Living and Learning Community (LLC) is a group of first-year students living and taking academic classes together.
 I joined this community to help myself integrate into college with a group of people who have similar interests.
 In the challenging transition to college, I found balance in my academic and personal life through this LLC.
 <br>
 <br>The classes and experiences in the  LLC challenged me to think outside of the box.
-With the opportunity to explore and try new things, I learned a great deal about myself and the impact I can have on the business wolrd.
+With the opportunity to explore and try new things, I learned a great deal about myself and the impact I can have on the business world.
 Being a part of this group gave me new perspective in navigating my career and charting my own path.
 <br>

 [<img src="https://user-images.githubusercontent.com/91146906/152072343-975b3adf-3d47-4d4b-8c3f-fd7b880f036d.svg" height="35"/>](#Community)